taihn

 Fulfillment performance can be described as one of the accumulative Amazon seller metrics that considers order defect rate, pre-fulfillment cancellation rate and the rate of late shipments.

 While keeping the above-mentioned thresholds for the first two metrics, sellers should also ensure they do not have more than a 4% of late shipment rate.
-Otherwise, the overall performance of their business will be downgraded.
+Otherwise, the overall Amazon seller performance of their business will downgrade.

 Fulfillment performance is a general indicator of how well your business is managed and monitored.
 It shows whether you are able to keep up with the demands of customers, handle inventory properly and ensure timely product delivery.